Braddon, Australian Capital Territory: Description

 Braddon contains a commercial area centred on Mort and Lonsdale streets, which run parallel to Northbourne Avenue.
 The area includes several small art galleries, car rental agencies, a few mid-market restaurants, cafes and bars, trendy gift and clothes shops, as well as liquor stores and a Centrelink office.
 It formerly contained many car dealerships and businesses providing automotive services, but some of these are being redeveloped with six-storey apartment buildings with commercial uses on the ground floor.
-There are also a number of popular pubs, including Civic Pub, and low-rise office blocks in the suburb.
+There are also a number of popular pubs and low-rise office blocks in the suburb.

 Away from the commercial areas, much of the previously suburban housing in Braddon has been replaced with apartment buildings that are popular due to their relatively close proximity to the city.
 The old Fenner Hall, a residence of the Australian National University, is located along Northbourne Avenue, now as the Canberra Accommodation Centre.
 The suburb is socially mixed with its population including many younger professionals and students, along with some recipients of public housing assistance.
 Some traditional single-family homes do remain where the suburb borders Ainslie and Dickson.